Aadi1909/musicplayer/readme.md

   - Each song is paired with a random, high-quality album art image fetched from Pixabay API.
   - Adds a visually stunning touch to your listening experience.

+- **📤 Upload Songs:**
+  - Upload songs directly from the browser to AWS S3.
+  - Supports `.mp3` files with seamless integration.

 - **📱 Responsive Design:**
   - Built with Tailwind CSS for a sleek, modern look that adapts to any device.